gvwilson/fiction/iffy/index.md

 Aunt Naggie pulled a cloth out of her sleeve and wiped the blood off Iffy's face.
 "For this," she said quietly.
-"He come to me one day, said he knew your olders.
+"He knew your olders—has a couple o' pictures of 'em from when they was just First an' Second.
+That's why he come to find me, back after we got you.
+Said they was famous back after th' war fer helpin' rescue people outta Brazil an' th' Cape an' wherever.
-Said they had some tweaks as meant you'd start gettin' bad spells 'less you got treatment.
+But he said they had some tweaks in 'em what meant you'd start gettin' bad spells as you got older.
-I been givin' it to you ever since."
+They tweaked somethin' that goes in th' curry to help wi' that, an' I been givin' it to you ever since."

 Iffy swallowed drily.
 The machines had done things to people during the war, turned them into weapons and sabs and spies, sometimes without them even knowing they'd been memed or tweaked.
+People had done the same to each other and worse.
 Nine tenths of every medical exam Iffy had ever suffered through had been to check for things like that, but they couldn't catch everything.